 Look, you could read the rest of this if you are wondering, “Why is LuLaRoe so expensive?”
 But let me be honest with you, I have no idea why it’s so expensive.
-It’s total crap, and you should NOT buy it.
+Even LuLaRoe sellers know that LuLaroe Leggings are total crap, and you should NOT waste your money on the LuLaRoe dresses, shirts, or skirts.

 LuLaRoe used to be worth the money.
 LuLaRoe used to be expensive for a reason.
-But they’ve since changed manufacturers, and now they are just awful in every way.
+Then a lawsuit claimed that LuLaRoe stopped paying their manufacturer, MyDyer, and they now owe them millions of dollars.
+This means that they’ve since changed manufacturers, and now they are just awful in every way.
 They treat their retailers like second class citizens, and I am not impressed.

 Whatever you do, do not buy LuLaRoe.